megamoron/microriff/README.md

   **Note**: Some parsers expect the padding byte to be a specific value.
 - A **container chunk** contains subchunks.
 It consists of the following fields:
-  - 4-byte name: This must be a specific keyword that identifies this chunk as a container (usually `RIFF` or `LIST`)
+  - 4-byte name: This must be a specific keyword that identifies this chunk as a container (usually `RIFF` or `LIST` in ASCII)
   - 4-byte little-endian unsigned integer: Equal to the length of the subchunk data plus 4
   - 4-byte alternative name: An alternative name for this container chunk, as the first name-field needs to be a specific keyword.
   - Subchunk data: A sequence of chunks (possibly with associated padding bytes)

-A RIFF file consists of a single container chunk named `RIFF`, which usually contains multiple subchunks.
+A RIFF file consists of a single container chunk named `RIFF` (in ASCII), which usually contains multiple subchunks.

 ## Installation
 Just download the file [`microriff.py`](https://raw.githubusercontent.com/megamoron/microriff/main/microriff.py) and add it to your project.
 The file is public domain, so no attribution is required.

 ## Usage

+### Getting to know your RIFF files
+Run `microriff.py` as a script with one of your RIFF files as argument.
+It will show the RIFF structure and the chunk headers as specified in the introduction.
+It will also list any padding values present in the file.

+**Note**: Not all RIFF files contain padding.
+If there is no mention of any padding, your RIFF file does not contain any.

 ### Parsing
 To parse a file, first load it into memory and construct a memoryview of `unsigned char` (format 'B').
 Then use the function `parsemem` to parse the root chunk and all of its subchunks.
 See the [example below](#Reading-and-writing-RIFF-files).